boisy/ghidorah/README.md

 ### Discovery Message

 The Discovery Message is sent by the arbiter to discover who is on the ring.
 It must be the first message a listener receives.
-If a listener receives any other message before the Discovery Message, it will ignore that message and simply relay it to the nnext listener.
+If a listener receives any other message before the Discovery Message, it will ignore that message and simply relay it to the next listener.

 * Byte 0: <0x44>
 * Byte 1: <Source Nodex>